FinanceLooker [0.0.8]

 • Because of its inherent limitations internal control over financial reporting may not prevent or detect misstatements Also projections of any evaluation of effectiveness to future periods are subject to the risk that controls may become inadequate because of changes in conditions or that the degree of compliance with the policies or procedures may deteriorate

-• Management assessed the effectiveness of our internal control over financial reporting as of April 29 2023 and April 30 2022 based on the criteria set forth by the Committee of Sponsoring Organizations of the Treadway Commission in Internal Control Integrated Framework 2013 Based on this assessment management concluded at the time the respective 10 Qs and 10 Ks were filed that our internal control over financial reporting was effective based on those criteria Subsequent to that assessment management identified a material weakness in internal controls as described below
+• Management evaluated the effectiveness of our internal control over financial reporting based on the criteria set forth by the Committee of Sponsoring Organizations of the Treadway Commission in Internal Control Integrated Framework 2013 Based on this evaluation management concluded that our internal control over financial reporting was effective at May 3 2025

 • Mr Nick A Caporella has served as Chairman of the Board Chief Executive Officer and Director since the Company s inception in 1985 Also he serves as Chairman of the Nominating Committee Since 1992 Mr Caporella s services have been provided to the Company by Corporate Management Advisors Inc a company he owns